NextBrain-ai/Data-Anonymizer-Tool/CONTRIBUTING.md

-# Contributing to NB-Anonymizer
+# Contributing to Data Anonymization Tool

-We welcome contributions to the NB-Anonymizer project and are grateful for every kind of contribution, including bug reports, feature requests, and code contributions.
+We welcome contributions to the Data Anonymization Tool project and are grateful for every kind of contribution, including bug reports, feature requests, and code contributions.

 ## How to Contribute